Experience the best of the Périgord Vert!

 Limoges is the capital of the Limousin and famed worldwide for its porcelain production.
 The city centre itself has many interesting places to visit such as the Cathedral Saint-Etienne, Saint-Aurélien chapel in the heart of the historic Butchers Quarter, and a selection of museums.
 As well as shops, bars and restaurants, Limoges is home to its own Opera House with performances throughout the year.

 Saint Junien is situated on the River Vienne and is an interesting town internationally renowned for its glove makers’ and tanners.
-The town offers many cultural and historical points of interest both in the town itself and on the outskirts such as Saint-Amand Abbey and Site Corot
+The town offers many cultural and historical points of interest both in the town itself and on the outskirts such as Site Corot.

 Parc Reynou near Limoges is ideal for those seeking animal encounters.
 Here, you can discover a large variety of animals representing the 5 continents.
 Organised around a 19th-century château, the landscaped park displays a unique plant decor that changes colour through the seasons.
 Those looking for animal encounters of a different kind can visit the Cité des Insectes or the Aquarium de Limousin, also in Limoges.